psyfix/Offensive-Security-Notes/Application Security/Containers.md

 Auditing Roles
 - Never put sensitive information in the kube-public namespace.
 - Be careful with Cluster Roles.
-As these often give u
+As these often give access to resources cluster wide.
+Especially if given to a service account.

 Testing Roles
 - Using the can-i to manually test permissions on serviceaccounts, users and namespaces.